Light

 Meadow in June

-June brings with it the longest day and we are blessed with abundant light.
+June brings with it the longest day and we are blessed with an abundance of light.
 I am noticing how rapidly everything is growing on my allotment right now, including the weeds!
-All that golden energy turning into a bounty of food for our family.
-Light is so fundamental to our existence.
-It was the first thing God created and is an enduring symbol of the life that flows towards us.
+All that golden energy is transforming into a bounty of food for our family.
+Light feels so fundamental to our existence.
+It was the first thing God created, and it remains an enduring symbol of the life that flows towards us.

-I studied colour for a while with New York artist Ben Cowan, and one of the exercises he gave me was to paint a white still life.
-It’s the hardest thing I ever painted!
+I studied colour with New York artist Ben Cowan, and one of the exercises he gave me was to paint a white still life.
+At that time it was the hardest thing I had ever painted.
 Looking from one area to the next the light and colours seemed to change relative to one another.
 But I muddled through.
 In the end I found my colours, and the warm tones of the direct light looked so beautiful against the blues and purples in the shadows.
 There was no white left on that canvas.

 Light or dark.